Sierra wildflower cards

 Hooker's Fairy Bells (Prosartes hookeri) is a forest species with attractive foliage growing up to two feet in height.
 This plant produces small, bell-shaped, green to cream-colored flowers on the underside tips of branches.
 At this location, the flowers are often hidden and overlooked.

 In sharp contrast to the inconspicuous flowers produced by Hooker’s Fairy Bells in late spring/early summer, attractive bright red, egg-shaped berries appear to drip off the stem tips in late summer.
-These berries provide food for ground-foraging birds and slugs.
+These berries provide food for slugs and ground-foraging birds.

 Irises: now things get complicated.